-Lemma 3.2 (GOSSIP_DP Termination Without IGL): The algorithm GOSSIP_DP terminates after j < |V| iterations, when there are no information gathering loops in the network.
+Lemma 3.2 (GOSSIP_DP Termination Without IGL): The algorithm GOSSIP_DP terminates after j < |V| iterations when there are no information gathering loops in the network.
 At termination $PN^{j}[v, s{k}]$ contains the optimal policies.

-In Lemma 3.1 we proved that at any iteration the routing tables contain the optimal policy for that iteration.
-Here we need to prove that the algorithm terminates, and that it doesn't terminate too soon - running the algorithm further will not reduce the optimal cost.
+Proof: In Lemma 3.1, we proved that at any iteration the routing tables contain the optimal policy for that iteration.
+Here we need to prove that the algorithm terminates, and that it does not terminate too soon, i.e., running the algorithm further will not reduce the optimal cost.

-For a given information state adding hops to the optimal policy could reduces its cost, until the optimal policy contains at most all the edges of the network.
-Adding more hops in this situation can only increases the policy costs under the assumption that there are no negative weight loops in the network.
-Thus at some point the termination condition, line 17 of the algorithm GOSSIP_DP, will come into effect and terminates the algorithm.
-In the iterations notation this condition becomes
+For a given information state, adding hops to the optimal policy could reduce its cost until the optimal policy contains at most all the edges of the network.
+Adding more hops in this situation can only increase the policy costs under the assumption that there are no negative weight loops in the network.
+Thus, at some point the termination condition, line 17 of the algorithm GOSSIP_DP, will come into effect and terminate the algorithm.
+In the iterations notation, this condition becomes